706f6c6c7578/oc/README.md

 HiddenServicePort 8083 127.0.0.1:8083
 HiddenServicePort 8084 127.0.0.1:8084

-## oc_paganini_server.go

-oc_paganini_server.go allows you to post to Usenet anonymously, with oc_client.go, via the Paganini Newsserver's .onion URL.
-This results in 6 hops, instead of 3.

-## oc_m2n_server.go

-oc_m2n_server.go allows you to send messages anonymously to Usenet via a mail2news Gateway.
-This results in 6 hops, instead of 3.

 ## oc_middleman_server.go

 oc_middleman_server.go is a middleman server which can be optionally used to send files through nine hops.